dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 - Before you deploy a Wi-Fi profile with PSK, confirm that the device can connect to the endpoint directly.

-- When rotating keys (passwords or passphrases), expect downtime and plan your deployments accordingly.
+- When rotating keys (passwords or passphrases), expect downtime and plan your deployments.
 Consider pushing new Wi-Fi profiles during non-working hours.
-Also, warn users that connectivity may be impacted.
+Also, warn users that connectivity may be affected.

-- To ensure a smooth transition, make sure the end user’s device has an alternate connection to the Internet.
-For example, the end user must be able to switch back to Guest WiFi (or some other WiFi network) or have cellular connectivity to communicate with Intune.
+- For a smooth transition, be sure the end user’s device has an alternate connection to the Internet.
+For example, the end user can switch back to Guest WiFi (or some other WiFi network) or have cellular connectivity to communicate with Intune.
 The extra connection allows the user to receive policy updates when the corporate WiFi Profile is updated on the device.